 Bequests are recorded when the assets are received.
 Royalty revenues are recognized in the period they are received.
+Shared services revenues are recorded when services have been provided.

 Interest on bonds and debentures, term deposits and guaranteed investment certificates are recorded on the accrual basis.
 Dividends are recorded as income as they are declared.
 Realized and unrealized gains (losses) on investments are recognized as they occur.